Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

 Once the data is reduced, we searched for molecular absorption in the atmosphere of HIP 67522 b starting by species detected by JWST (H$_2$O, CO, CO$_2$ and H$_2$S) and extending to other plausible species in the atmosphere, based on thermo-chemical models (CH$_4$, NH$_3$, C$_2$H$_2$, and HCN).
 The physical values used for our models are gathered in Table \ref{tab:sysparams}.
 Note that the mass is almost two times the mass derived from JWST observations in \citet{Thao2024}.
 This is explained and justified in Sect.~\ref{ssec:simple_retrieval}.

 We created isothermal models of the planet atmosphere (Fig.~\ref{figure:synth-spec}) using {\tt petitRADTRANS} \citep{molliere2019,blain2024} containing only one of each of these species with a mass mixing ratio of 10$^{-3}$ and correlated these models with our reduced data.
-This gives the so-called K$_p$-$v_{\textrm{sys}}$ map where a detection is validated when the maximum of correlation is significantly larger than the noise level, at the expected orbital semi-amplitude of the planet and at physically sound Doppler shifts.
+In {\tt petitRADTRANS}, gravity is not assumed constant across the atmosphere.
+The input value defines the gravity at a given reference pressure and radius and the actual gravity in the codes varies with $r^2 $ (where $r$ is the planet’s radial coordinate) from this value, as is expected from Poisson equation and assuming that the atmosphere has negligible influence on the mass (hence neglecting self gravity).
+We thereafter computed the so-called K$_p$-$v_{\textrm{sys}}$ map where a detection is validated when the maximum of correlation is significantly larger than the noise level, at the expected orbital semi-amplitude of the planet and at physically sound Doppler shifts.
 The isothermal model spectra for each species are shown in Fig.~\ref{figure:synth-spec}.

 Through this method, we detected H$_2$O at 20$\sigma$ and CO at 5$\sigma$ (Fig.~\ref{figure:phase-vsys}).
 Here, $\sigma$ is evaluated from the standard deviation of the noise in the K$_p$-$v_{\textrm{sys}}$ map (selecting the area of the map where planetary signals and telluric residuals are absent).
 Under this definition, a 20$\sigma$ detection corresponds to a correlation signal 20 times stronger than the noise standard deviation.
 We did not detect any of the other available species through this method, some of them like SO$_2$ being almost impossible to detect in the K-band due to their lack of strong absorption lines.
 The extremely high level of detection of water and carbon monoxide compared to usual detections in near infrared high resolution spectroscopy confirms an extremely extended atmosphere, hence a low-mass planet.